 Category (and sub- category) Description of land and buildings Current Use Condition Belmont Park Area of cultural significance (Natural area - bushland) Stand of Cumberland Plain Woodland with some good understorey and some infestation of weeds.
 Perimeter fence.
 Biodiversity conservation.
 The woodland is in fair condition.
-The perimeter fence is in poor condition.
+The perimeter fence has recently been replaced and is in excellent condition.
 Bell Park Area of cultural significance (Park) Dam #10, a permanent water body.
 Surface and storm water drainage.
 Dam#10 and surrounds are in good condition.
-The remaining land is open pasture with some significant trees and is in generally good condition.
-Redbank Creek Rese erve Area of cultural significance (Natural area - watercourse) Dam #14, a permanent water body.
+Landscaping treatment to the park has just been finalised and signage installed.
+Condition is excellent.
+Pathways are in good condition (some damage incurred during construction).
+Redbank Creek Rese rve Area of cultural significance (Natural area - watercourse) Dam #14, a permanent water body.
 Natural course of Redbank Creek with vegetated banks and a varied stream bed from still pools to flowing streams.
 Bridge of closed rail line.
 The area contains a number of sites of Aboriginal significance.
+There is a small pedestrian bridge and path with steps.
+33kV power line and easement.
 Biodiversity conservation.
 Surface and storm water drainage.
 Cultural heritage conservation.
 Dam#14 and surrounds are in good condition.
 Few weeds exist within the water body.
 The stream and stream bank varies in condition from poor to fair.
 Weed infestation (including Lantana and Blackberry) is generally low to moderate.
 The bridge is in good condition.
-Yeomans Park Yeomans Park Area of cultural significance (Park) Dams #4, #12 and #15, which are permanent water bodies.
+The creek side path is in poor condition.
+The newly constructed fire trail in the western portion of the reserve is in excellent condition.
+Yeomans Park Area of cultural significance (Park) Dams #4, #12 and #15, which are permanent water bodies.
 Grazing.
 Cultural heritage conservation.
 Dams #4, #12, #15 and surrounds are in good condition.
 Few weeds exist within the water body.
-The remaining land is open pasture with some significant trees and is in generally good condition.